 I don’t belong to the anti-cruelty society.
 I don’t go out in my car and collect stray cats and dogs.
 I’m not even a vegetarian.
-But the appalling cruelty of Voissem’s act should be crystal clear to all—especially a judge.
+But Voissem's appalling cruelty should be crystal clear to all—especially a judge.

 We’ve all muttered “I’m gonna kill him”, or words to that effect under our breath.
 But very, very few of us have acted on them.

 There is a world of difference between entertaining a fleeting thought and lifting a pot of boiling water, taking aim and discharging its contents on the four-legged equivalent of an infant.